 I loved to use a sleep sack after my baby transitioned out of the swaddle and before she could sleep with a blanket.
-It can help keep babies warm when they move around at night and it might help prevent them from climbing out of the crib.
+It can help keep babies warm at night since they move around so much and it might help prevent them from climbing out of the crib.

 Some escape artists can get their sleep sack off.
 For those clever kids, grab a sleep sack your toddler can’t get out of.
 One like the Halo sleep sack has the zipper at the bottom, making it harder for your toddler to access.

 Some parents also put their child’s sleep sack on backwards so they really won’t be able to unzip it!

 Make sure your baby’s room doesn’t have any furniture near the crib.
 Dressers or side tables close to the crib can be used as leverage to climb off of.
 Position the back and side of the crib against a wall so that only one side of the crib is open.

 There are two different pajamas I found that are pure genius!
 I can’t believe these aren’t more mass marketed, because I know almost every toddler mom whose baby is climbing out of the crib would scoop these up ASAP!

 I think these would also help if you were trying to keep your toddler from climbing out of the pack n play.

 The Naughty Monkey is a shop on Etsy that sells pajamas that have been altered to have a wide piece of fabric in between the two legs so that your toddler can’t widen their legs enough to get over their crib.